-Arguments QString is a quoted string that defines a device name for the clock recovery connected clock recovery instrument to TEK 80A07.
+Arguments QString is a quoted string that defines a device name for the clock recovery instrument.
+The device name can be from 1 to 11 characters and is case sensitive.

-Examples TRIGGER:CLKREC:CRC:DEVICENAME "TEK_80A07" sets the name of the the currently connected clock recovery instrument is TEK 80A07.
+Examples TRIGGER:CLKREC:CRC:DEVICENAME "TEK_80A07" sets the name of the connected clock recovery instrument to TEK 80A07.